-As Responsible and Sustainable investors, we recognise the role we can play in reducing global warming.
-As stewards of capital, we have the ability to direct investment to businesses providing climate solutions, and to encourage our investee holdings to reduce their emissions and implement robust climate strategies.
-We also recognise that we cannot afford to push this action out to the long-term; the science is clear that change needs to happen now.
-Our Climate Change Strategy reflects this, and sets out actions in the near term (the next 5-10 years) as well as beyond.
+As Responsible and Sustainable investors, we fully recognise the role we must play in reducing global warming.
+As stewards of capital, we are uniquely placed both to direct investment to businesses providing climate solutions, and to encourage our investee holdings to reduce their emissions and implement robust climate strategies.
+We also recognise that we cannot afford to push this action out to the long-term.
+If we are to remain within 1.5°C, change needs to happen now.
+EdenTree's updated Climate Change Strategy is designed to reflect this urgency and ensure we place emphasis on near-term action.